feix760/WebViewDebugHook/README.md

 ## Note
 - libs/XposedBridgeApi-30.jar should not build to app file.

-- Tencent QQ use it's X5 kernel, and could not debugging directly.
-You can make a file debug.conf with blow content on the root directory to force it use webview.
+- Tencent QQ use it's X5 kernel, and could not debugging.
+You can make a file named `debug.conf` with blow content in the root directory to force it use webview.

 ```ini
     result_QProxy=false